 Car trouble?
 You go to a mechanic.
 Need help with your taxes?
 You go to an accountant.
 If you have a nutrition-related issue or question, dietitians are your go-to!
 Registered Dietitians are experts that have the education and training that ensure you get the credible advice and help you need.
-If you do turn to Google for nutrition advice look for articles and blog posts written by RDs.
+If you do turn to the internet for nutrition advice, be sure to look for articles and blog posts written by RDs.
 Otherwise, you may end up feeling more confused than you were at the start of your search.

 2. There is more to food than just the calories they contain.